 For example, the popular Japanese clothing store Uniqlo, increased the number of working hours per day to make up for the one less work day.

-Workipedia Remark -Making staff work for longer hours to make up for missing work days seems to be defeating
+Making staff work longer hours to make up for a missing work day seems to be defeating the main objective of implementing a four-day work week.

 5. Inefficient workforce management